pomdtr/smallweb.run/www/docs/reference/global-config.md

 If `SMALLWEB_DIR` is not set, it defaults to `~/smallweb`.

+Only the `domain` field is required.
+The rest are optional.

 If you sync the smallweb dir between multiple servers, but want to set different config value depending on the server, you can use env variables to set config value.

 ```sh